-Dogs are not presents to just last one fun day, only to be passed off to on another family when things gets real.
+Dogs are not presents to just last one fun day, only to be passed off to another family when things get real.
 I bet you’re thinking “I know that!”… but not everyone does.
-For example – a few weeks after Christmas, many Christmas puppies end up in shelters, country-wide.
+For example, a few weeks after Christmas, many Christmas puppies end up in shelters.
 So what can we do to stop that?
 Discourage gifting puppies for the holidays.

 There is, however, a caveat to that general rule: IF you’ve been discussing this as a family for a long time, and are ready for the fiscal and physical and emotional obligations of another family member – then BY ALL MEANS – DO adopt yourself a Christmas puppy!
 Happiness is a mutt on its butt!

 Here’s some hard talk from someone who knows a little too much about what happens on the inside of the animal rescue world.

 Please do not consider buying a dog when over 800 dogs per day, per state are euthanized because people buy instead of adopting.
 These are not vicious, horrible dogs – 99% of them are fully adoptable and are euthanized simply because there’s no space in the shelter.